The Best Superfoods For Cats: Awesome Foods Cats And Kittens Can Eat

-You might get surprised by exactly how many health benefits these food items have for cats.
+You might be surprised by exactly how many health benefits these food items have for cats.
 So, without further ado, let’s see which are the best superfoods for cats and what they have to offer for your precious kitty.

-Various berries like strawberries, blueberries and cranberries can significantly boost your pet’s digestive and immune system.
+Various berries like strawberries, blueberries, and cranberries can significantly boost your pet’s digestive and immune system.
 Cranberries are among the best superfoods for cats as they promote good urinary and kidney health.
 Felines suffering from urinary tract problems will benefit from cranberry supplements.

-You might be surprised by this fact, but dandelion is indeed a superfood for cats.
+You might be surprised by this fact, but dandelion is a superfood for cats.
 Its roots and leaves have high nutritional value.

 It’s no secret that cats adore tuna and salmon.
-However, tuna can actually be dangerous as it poses risks of Mercury poisoning for humans and cats alike.
+However, tuna can actually be dangerous as it poses risks of mercury poisoning for humans and cats alike.

-As carnivores cats thrive mainly on meat.
+As carnivores, cats thrive mainly on meat.
 However, not all types of meat are good for your fluffy pet.

-Lean parts of cooked pork, beef or chicken without any fat are great superfoods for cats.
+Lean parts of cooked pork, beef, or chicken without any fat are great superfoods for cats.
 They can be part of your pet’s raw diet or can be served as a homecooked meal.
-The same rule for the fish applies here too – make sure there are no seasonings, herbs and sauces on the meat.
+The same rule for the fish applies here too – make sure there are no seasonings, herbs, and sauces on the meat.
 And lastly, try to keep the fats from butter or oil as low as possible when frying meat for your pet.

 Just like meat, eggs are extremely rich in protein.
 And yes, cats can indeed eat eggs as long as you serve them cooked and not raw.